07 The Death Penalty

 - I offered 40 euros for the painting, but the artist wouldn't go for that.

 - Some of my friends drink and smoke.
-I just don't
+I just don't go for that.

 I don’t go for that eye-for-an-eye type thing.